truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

    Go to **Data Protection** and click **Add** on the **Replication Tasks** widget.
 The **Replication Task Wizard** opens on the **What and Where** configuration screen.
    Select both the **Source Location** and **Destination Location** using the dropdown list options.
    You can back up your data on the same system or a different system.
-   If you select **A different system** you must have SSH connection.
+   If you select **A different system** you must have an SSH connection.
 Have your destination and source information ready.

-   Next enter the **Source** and **Destination** paths.
+   Next, enter the **Source** and **Destination** paths.
 To populate the field with the full path, you can either type the full path to the data you want to back up or click on the caret <i class="fa fa-caret-right" aria-hidden="true"></i> to the left of **mnt** and at the pool and dataset levels to expand the options.
 Click on the dataset and/or the file if you want to narrow backup down to that level.

    The task name populates from the values in **Source** and **Destination**.
 Click **Next**.

 3. Define when you want this task to occur.

    Select the radio button for **Run On a Schedule** and select the schedule you want to use.
 Or select **Run Once** to run the task manually.
    If using this option you must have a periodic snapshot task already defined.
-If running on a schedule you don't have to have a pre-defined snapshot task.
+If running on a schedule, you don't have to have a pre-defined snapshot task.

    Select the radio button to specify the destination snapshot lifetime.

 4. Click **START REPLICATION**.
-The task appears on the **Replication Tasks** widget with the status as **PENDING**.
+The task appears on the **Replication Tasks** widget with the status **PENDING**.
 {{< /expand >}}

 You can monitor created backup tasks from the **Dashboard** widget.

 ## Backing Up the System Configuration

-Now that you configured your system network, storage, and the data shares you want, and you have set up your data back up solution, it is time to back up your system configuration.
+Now that you configured your system network, storage, and the data shares you want, and you have set up your data backup solution, it is time to back up your system configuration.

 {{< expand "Click here for instructions" "v" >}}
-{{< include file="/content/_includes/DownloadSystemConfigFileSCALE.md" >}}
+{{< include file="/static/includes/DownloadSystemConfigFileSCALE.md" >}}
 {{< /expand >}}

 ### Downloading the Initial System Debug File

 After saving the system configuration, go to **System Settings > Advanced** and click **Save Debug**.
-After the download completes save this initial debug file with your system configuration file.
+After the download completes, save this initial debug file with your system configuration file.

 ## Create a Boot Environment